Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 9, Dream Reader.

 You gain the Ability to enter other creatures’ dreams like entering a room.
-You gain the following benefits:

 * You learn the dream Spell and can cast it at will without expending a spell slot.
 * If you are within 30ft of the sleeping creature the creature has disadvantage on its saving throw against this spell.
 Wisdom is your spell casting ability for this spell.